autobrr/autobrr.com/docs/getting-started/installation.md

 ## Create config

-Create a config dir in your users home dir like `~/.config/autobrr`
+Create a config dir in your users home dir like `~/.config/autobrr`.
+Note!
+Default port was changed from 8989 to 7474.

 ```bash
 mkdir -p ~/.config/autobrr && touch ~/.config/autobrr/config.toml